 Lakeside: The Lakeside & Haverthwaite Railway is a classic steam train ride with delicious scones sold at the train station.
 L’Enclume is Simon Rogan’s flagship restaurant, located in the Lake District village of Cartmel, situated in a former 13th-century blacksmith’s workshop, and it’s constantly named the best restaurant in the UK.

 Ambleside: It is a quiet town with lots of restaurants, and B and B, check out the farmer’s market on Wednesday morning as you will find a lot of homemade jam, bakeries, and fresh produce.

-Grasmere: In the north, the town has a number of landmarks like the Dove Cottage, Rydal Mount – the former resident of important poet William Wordsworth.
+Grasmere: In the north, the town has a number of landmarks like the Dove Cottage, and Rydal Mount – the former residence of important poet William Wordsworth.

 Hawkshead: Head to Hill Top and check out Beatrix Potter’s former residence, the Beatrix Potter Gallery is a charming gallery from the 17th century that showcases original sketches and artworks of the influential artist.

 Carlisle: The town is located at the border of England and Scotland, and it’s been quite unstable for centuries until the Industrial Revolution in the 19th century.
 It is now a charming town with heritages like Carlisle Castle, Carlisle Cathedral, Tullie House Museum, and Art Gallery.